Modality Circumcision Service Fees

 Restraint and Refund Policy

-The Birmingham Circumcision Clinic operates a very strict restraining policy.
+The Modality Circumcision Service operates a very strict restraining policy.
 For clarity we have explained the policy below.
 Please take your time to read and understand the policy and then judge whether your child will allow for the procedure to go ahead.